7 Ways to Use a Mental Health Survey and Questions to Ask

 Benefits of Mental Health Surveys

-- A systematic and standardized way of collecting data on mental health issues, providing consistency and comparability across different populations and settings.
+• A systematic and standardized way of collecting data on mental health issues provides consistency and comparability across different populations and settings.

 Mental Health Survey Questions

 It’s important to use mental health survey questions that capture relevant information while respecting the respondents’ privacy and sensitivity.
+Many mental health surveys use Likert scale response options, ranging from ‘strongly disagree’ to ‘strongly agree’, with each answer assigned a specific point value for scoring information.
+Capturing responses at the moment can improve data accuracy by reducing memory errors.
+Additionally, be aware that social desirability bias can influence how respondents answer sensitive questions, as they may respond in a way that portrays them more favorably.
 Be sure to read our blog on how to ask sensitive questions on a survey, and then consider some of these questions when forming your survey.

 Demographics: